sulir/runtimesave/README.md

 To add a savepoint, right-click on the given line number in the left gutter and select Add Savepoint.
 Then you can run code (e.g., a test) that includes the execution of the given line, to save sample values of variables.

-Saving sample values from all lines is currently disabled.
+For saving sample values from all executed lines, choose the menu Run / Collect All Lines in '(configuration name)'.

 To view the saved objects in the graph database, open http://localhost:7474/.